hate-alert/Fear-speech-analysis/README.md

 ~~~
 usage: training_caller.py
 ~~~
-One has to change parameters in the dicitionary `params`.
+One has to change parameters in the dicitionary `params` inside the python file.
 A detailed instructions about the parameters dictionary in the this [Guideline](Parameters.md)

 ----------------------------------------------------------
 **Blogs and github repos which we used for reference :angel:**